Finding notes and playing longer melodies by ear

 This is how a note sounds when the pitch is lower.

-Match the pitch is a simple game that you can use to practice finding notes on your instrument.
+Match the pitch is a simple game you can play to practice finding notes on your instrument.

 - It plays you a note within the specified range.

 - You find the note on your instrument as quickly as you can, pitch detection is used to know when you have played the correct note.

 - The more notes you find in the allotted time, the higher your score.

 Note that to use this game you really need to know all of your ocarina's fingerings.
 You can learn them by reading Learning the fingerings.
 You could learn fingerings for a few notes, and then practice them with the tool, before expanding your range.

 Also note that this same game can be played in-person if you have a teacher, or friend who plays an instrument.
 Just ask them to play notes for you to find on your ocarina.

 As you are practising finding notes in real music it is very probable that you will encounter notes that don't exist on your instrument.
 Ocarinas, especially single chambers, have a very small sounding range.